-Drottninggatan is the main shopping street in Stockholm (see photo above).
+The main shopping street in Stockholm is Drottninggatan (see photo above).
 It is a long, mostly pedestrian street, with many shops, restaurants, bars, and cafés.
-Located on the northern side of Stockholm, it goes from the old town to the Stockholm Observatory park.
-The big department store, Åhlens City, and the T Centralen metro station are in the middle.
+Located on the northern side of the city, it goes from the Old Town to Observatory Park.
+In addition, the big shopping mall, Åhlens City, and T Centralen station are in the middle.

-Drottninggatan actually means “Queen’s Street”.
+Drottninggatan means “Queen’s Street”.
 It is named this way in honour of Queen Christina, a famous Swedish queen who ruled between 1632 and 1654.
-In fact, her life was made into a film in 1933 with the great Greta Garbo in the role of the historic queen.
+Her life was made into a film in 1933 with the great Greta Garbo in the role of the historic queen.

 In Drottninggatan you’ll find all the major Swedish and international brands, such as H&M, Zara, Monki, and more.
 Also, several hotels are located nearby, including the one I stayed in.
 As a result, this street is also popular with tourists and quite busy.